pybind/pybind11/README.md

   [reported](http://graylab.jhu.edu/RosettaCon2016/PyRosetta-4.pdf) a binary
   size reduction of **5.4x** and compile time reduction by **5.8x**.

-- When supported by the compiler, two new C++14 features (relaxed constexpr and return value deduction) are used to precompute function signatures at compile time, leading to smaller binaries.
+- Function signatures are precomputed at compile time (using ``constexpr``), leading to smaller binaries.

 - With little extra effort, C++ types can be pickled and unpickled similar to regular Python objects.